counterfactual/monorepo/packages/playground-server/README.md

 ## Usage

-While the server can run as a stand-alone API:
+For the server to operate successfully, it must have access to funds which it uses to deploy multisignature wallet contracts and collateralize channels.
+To fund the server, follow the [funding](#Funding-the-Hub-Account-for-Playground-Testing) instructions.
+Once the server's ETH account is funded, you can start the server by running:

 ```shell
 yarn start
 ```

-It makes more sense to execute it along with the full Playground stack from the monorepo:
+If running the entire Playground (and not just the server), from the root of the monorepo, execute:

 ```shell
 yarn run:playground